 CAMBRIDGE, Mass. — NASA astronaut Mike Hopkins started a series of on-orbit tests Monday that could lead to large “sparse arrays” of satellites in space maintaining their relative position using electromagnetic fields generated by superconducting coils.
 Working with engineering graduate students from the Massachusetts Institute of Technology and the University of Maryland, Hopkins set up two soccer-ball-size “satellites” inside the Japanese Experiment Module (JEM) on the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Space Station Crew Tests Electromagnetic Formation Flying For Satellites".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Space Station Crew Tests Electromagnetic Formation Flying For Satellites".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.